ebuchman/blog/content/posts/uoa.md

-So we have two distinct origins of money, an anthropological (outside) one and a political (inside) one and they are fused in the temple palaces into a kind of money that looks like:

-- UoA: standard weight of grain
-- MoE: equivalent weight of metal
+So we have two distinct origins of money, an anthropological (outside) one and a political (inside) one and they are fused in the temple palaces into a kind of money that uses a standard weight of grain as the Unit of Account, an equivalent weight of silver as the Medium of Exchange, and silver as the Store of Value, and which persists for at least a couple thousand years before the introduction of coinage in the ~7th century BC.
-- SoV: silver

-and which persists for at least a couple thousand years before the introduction of coinage in the ~7th century BC.
 In other words, money was weighed metal for *two thousand years* before it became countable coins.